Hair Loss NYC

 Traction Alopecia

 Traction alopecia is a form of alopecia caused primarily by tightly pulled hairstyles.
-Typically traction alopecia is seen in patients who wear their hair too tight in ponytails, buns, hair extensions, weaves, cornrows, dreadlocks, or braids.
+Typically, traction alopecia is seen in patients who wear their hair too tight in ponytails, buns, hair extensions, weaves, cornrows, dreadlocks, or braids.
 The main symptom is missing or broken hairs, especially along the front of the hairlines or sides of the scalp.
-Typically patients notice a receding hairline around the forehead, temple, or the nape of the neck, where the hair styling caused the hair loss.
+Typically, patients notice a receding hairline around the forehead, temple, or nape of the neck, where hair styling causes hair loss.
 There may be irritation, redness, itching, ulcers, or pimples in this area as well.
 The appearance of the scalp can be that of an infection of the scalp or folliculitis.

 If traction alopecia continues, the hair loss and thinning hair can become permanent since the hair follicles become so scarred that new hairs cannot form.
 Traction alopecia is common in ballerinas and gymnasts who wear their hair in a tight bun daily for their profession.
 This condition is also common in African American patients due to hairstyles, such as braids or cornrows, which are too tight.
 Any individual of any ethnicity can suffer from traction alopecia.
 The older you are, the more vulnerable you become to having permanent hair loss from traction alopecia.

 In cases of an active infection due to traction alopecia, Dr. Green will prescribe oral antibiotics.
-Some patients may need oral or topical steroids if there is a great deal of irritation or swelling of the scalp.
+Some patients may need oral or topical steroids if the scalp is very irritated or swollen.
 To re-grow hair, Dr. Green may recommend a combination of PRP, hair vitamins, and topical minoxidil (Rogaine) to maximize hair regrowth.

 Trichotillomania